Industrial park edge with environmental monitoring and connected infrastructure

 Off-Grid Solar Smart High-Mast & Area Flood Lighting System

-Off-grid solar-powered high-mast and large-area flood lighting for ports, yards, parking lots, sports fields and squares, with Redcoast in-house MPPT power-management PCB, smart dimming and remote CMS control.
+Off-grid solar-powered high-mast and large-area flood lighting for ports, yards, parking lots, sports fields and squares, with REDCOAST.LTD.LTD in-house MPPT power-management PCB, smart dimming and remote CMS control.

 solarhigh-mast-light